15 Shopping Malls in Vegas: On The Strip & Nearby

 Boulevard Mall

-Situated to the east of The Strip and housing at least 140 stores, Boulevard Mall is the oldest in Vegas.
+Situated to the East of The Strip and housing at least 140 stores, Boulevard Mall is the oldest shopping mall in Las Vegas.

 In recent years, it has become popular with the local Hispanic and Filipino communities, and it’s now well-known for its events and shows along with its range of interesting dining options.